-4 Ways to Build Your Brand’s Snapchat Following Through Instagram
+4 Ways to Promote Your Snapchat Through Instagram

 Almost seems counterintuitive, doesn’t it?
 That’s right, Instagram isn’t only the perfect outlet for any brand looking to take advantage of the marketing powers of social media, it’s also awesome for helping boost another social channel’s follower base.
 In this case, the lucky medium just so happens to be Snapchat.
 So, how exactly do you use one to improve the other?
 No worries—the following four tips will help provide some answers: